Possession of Drugs With Intent to supply

 Our specialist team of drug lawyers has a great deal of experience preparing defence cases based on the lack of such evidence above.

 Many factors are involved in the sentences applied to a conviction of possession of drugs with intent to supply.
-The street value of the drugs is an important factor.
-If an accused person has previous convictions is also a factor, especially if the person has previous drugs convictions.
+The street value of the controlled drugs is an important factor, also if an accused person has previous convictions, especially if the person has previous drugs convictions.

 The maximum custodial sentences are as follows: